mpvanderschelling/BMC-optimizer/README.md

 You have to provide your own database file.
 The database file consists of some necessary input paramaeter columns.
 Each row contains a new sample.

+> The database file `input_fake.xlsx` is artificially generated data to serve as a placeholder.
+This data should not be used for experiments

 name | type fiber | type filler | fiber ratio | filler ratio | dry ratio |
 --- | --- | --- | --- | --- | --- |
 FlaxOli50 | Flax | Olive stone | 0.0995 | 0.1542 | 0.6532 |